 Routine potassium replacement is not necessary in most patients receiving diuretics.
 However, serum potassium should be monitored during diuretic use when risk of hypokalemia or of its complications is high.
 Risk is high in

-Triamterene 100 mg po once/day or spironolactone 25 mg po qid does not increase potassium excretion and may be useful in patients who become hypokalemic but must use diuretics.
+Triamterene 100 mg orally once a day or spironolactone 25 mg orally 4 times a day does not increase potassium excretion and may be useful in patients who become hypokalemic but must use diuretics.
 When hypokalemia develops, potassium supplementation, usually with oral potassium chloride, is indicated.

 Clinical signs include muscle weakness, cramping, fasciculations, paralytic ileus, and when hypokalemia is severe, hypoventilation, and hypotension.

-ECG changes typically occur when serum potassium is < 3 mEq/L, and include ST segment sagging, T wave depression, and U wave elevation.
+ECG changes typically occur when serum potassium is < 3 mEq/L (< 3 mmol/L), and include ST segment sagging, T wave depression, and U wave elevation.
 With marked hypokalemia, the T wave becomes progressively smaller and the U wave becomes increasingly larger.

 Hypokalemia may cause premature ventricular and atrial contractions, ventricular and atrial tachyarrhythmias, and 2nd- or 3rd-degree atrioventricular block; eventually, ventricular fibrillation may occur.

-Replace potassium orally, giving 20 to 80 mEq/day unless patients have ECG changes or severe symptoms.
+Replace potassium orally, giving 20 to 80 mEq (20 to 80 mmol)/day unless patients have ECG changes or severe symptoms.

-For hypokalemic arrhythmia, give IV potassium chloride through a central vein at a maximum of 40 mEq/h and only with continuous cardiac monitoring; routine IV infusion should be no more than 10 mEq/h.
+For hypokalemic arrhythmia, give IV potassium chloride through a central vein at a maximum of 40 mEq (40 mmol)/hour and only with continuous cardiac monitoring; routine IV infusion should be no more than 10 mEq (10 mmol)/hour.